 - Phase II answers the question: does the new treatment do any good?
 This phase evaluates safety and effectiveness.

-Note: Phase I trials are often not in the large databases.
+Note: Phase I trials are not often listed in the large databases.
 Look on the websites of cancer centers near you to see what they are offering, or call their oncology department.

-If you’re interested in a clinical trial, talk to your treatment team.
+If you’re interested in a colorectal cancer clinical trial, talk to your treatment team.
 They may know of a clinical trial in your area or state, or can help you find a trial that’s right for you.
-You can also use a clinical trial finder like the ones listed below or the Fight CRC Late Stage MSS-CRC Trial Finder.
+You can also use a clinical trial finder like the ones listed below.

 When discussing clinical trials with your care team, be prepared with questions to help you decide if joining a clinical trial is right for you: